 Applying for a personal loan — even one as large as $100,000 — is generally a straightforward process.
 Just follow these four steps:

-- Compare lenders: To start, research and compare as many lenders as possible to find the right loan for you.
-Be sure to compare not only interest rates but also repayment terms and any fees charged by the lender.
+- Compare lenders.
+To start, research and compare as many lenders as possible to find the right loan for you.
+Be sure to compare not only interest rates but also repayment terms, any fees charged by the lender, and eligibility requirements.

-- Fill out the application: You’ll need to complete a full application and submit any required documentation, such as pay stubs or tax returns.
+- Fill out the application.
+Once you’ve picked a lender, you’ll need to complete a full application and submit any required documentation, such as pay stubs or tax returns.

-- Get your funds: If you’re approved, you’ll need to sign for the loan so the lender can send you the money.
-Many lenders will deposit the funds directly into your bank account.
+- Get your funds.
+If you’re approved, you’ll need to sign for the loan so the lender can send you the money.
+The time to fund for a personal loan is usually about one week — though some lenders will fund loans as soon as the same or next business day after approval.
+Many lenders will also deposit the funds directly into your bank account.